How to become a massage therapist

-Just like any other profession, if you are offering massage therapy services as a sole trader or limited company, there are a number of insurance policies you should seriously consider taking out.
+Just like any other profession, if you are offering massage therapy services or any other type of complementary therapy as a sole trader or limited company, there are a number of insurance policies you should seriously consider taking out.
 This is because, although your training will teach you to prevent claims relating to your massage therapy from being made against you, an allegation of injury caused by a massage you perform or something as simple as a client tripping over a loose wire at your premises, could have a severe impact on your business, as well as your personal finances.

 With this in mind, taking out public liability insurance is always a good idea if you are operating your own massage therapy business.
 As this profession is also a specialised one, with potential for some claims to be made against a masseuse that is not always covered by standard public liability insurance, it is also recommended that you take out specialist insurance for massage therapists.
 Here at Markel Direct UK, we can provide this expert cover for as little as £5 a month.